SerhanAksut/Firebase-iOS-Binary-SDK/README.md

-# Firebase-Cropped-iOS-SDK
+# Firebase-Binary-iOS-SDK
- A cropped Firebase iOS SDK for side projects
+ A wrapped Firebase iOS SDK dependencies as binaries with SPM.